Skip indexing content

 There are two main reasons you should use this class, but feel free to use it on any content you find unnecessary or inappropriate for the bot to use.

-The first use case is skipping the repetitive content.
-If similar content keeps getting indexed, it makes it hard for AI to distinguish and categorize what the content is about.
+1. Skipping repetitive content: If similar content keeps getting indexed, it makes it hard for AI to distinguish and categorize what the content is about.
 Skipping duplicit information also saves you money on text processing in the long run.

 How to use the flowhunt-skip parameter